EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 #> # A tibble: 4 x 3
 #>   .metric     .estimator .estimate
 #>   <chr>       <chr>          <dbl>
-#> 1 accuracy    binary         0.734
+#> 1 accuracy    binary         0.737
-#> 2 kap         binary         0.468
+#> 2 kap         binary         0.471
-#> 3 mn_log_loss binary         0.607
+#> 3 mn_log_loss binary         0.599
-#> 4 roc_auc     binary         0.804
+#> 4 roc_auc     binary         0.805
 ```

 We can gradually improve a model by changing and adding to its architecture.

 ## Case study: padding {#lstmpadding}

-One of the most important themes of this book is that text must be heavily preprocessed in order to be useful for machine learning algorithms, and these preprocessing decisions have big effects on model results.
+\index{preprocessing!impact}One of the most important themes of this book is that text must be heavily preprocessed in order to be useful for machine learning algorithms, and these preprocessing decisions have big effects on model results.
 One decision that seems like it may not be all that important is how sequences are _padded_ for a deep learning model.
 The matrix that is used as input for a neural network must be rectangular, but the training data documents are typically all different lengths.
 Sometimes, like the case of the Supreme Court opinions, the lengths vary a lot; sometimes, like with the Kickstarter data, the lengths vary a little bit.

 Either way, the sequences that are too long must be truncated and the sequences that are too short must be padded, typically with zeroes.
 This does literally mean that words or tokens are thrown away for the long documents and zeroes are added to the shorter documents, with the goal of creating a rectangular matrix that can be used for computation.